 Effectively, this benefit is only partly simulated using the information about actual receipt.
 However, not all required information is available.
 For instance, eligibility conditions for firms are not considered (the employer's turnover has decreased; the employer is not able to provide the agreed amount of work; and the employer has to reduce the wage of his/her employees).
+In 2021, the wage compensation was paid also to self-proprietors.
+However, as the number of recipients is small and there are no statistics available on how many self-proprietors received it, it is not simulated separately in EUROMOD.
 To simulate the transition from employment into compensation scheme, random variables are created.

-Two variables have been created: compensation paid by the state (bwkmcee_s) and compensation paid by the firm (yemmc_s).
+Two variables have been created: compensation paid by the state (bwkmcee\s) and compensation paid by the firm (yemmc\s).
 Additionally, income from work and number of months worked (yem and yemmy) are adjusted to account for the reduction of months of work.